celebvalleyinfotech/tower_of_rapunzel/tor/dialogue/broomer/brooms.rst

 [BROOMER]_

-    This is our most pupular model.
+    This is our most popular model.
 A modern construction means it's inexpensive.

 [BROOMER]_

-    Yet it has a bronze name tag on the handle.
+    Yet it has a Bronze name tag on the handle.
 We can engrave that for you for a small extra charge.
 Only 25 coins.

 Chat 6